TheDarkTron/fabric-sdk-java-android/README.md

  Please note that this is not the API documentation or a tutorial for the SDK, this will only help you familiarize to get started with the SDK if you are new in this domain.

-## Android
-This branch contains a port to Android of the release-1.4 branch.
-Required Android API Level: 19

-### Changes made:
-* modified Regex in org/hyperledger/fabric/sdk/helper/Utils.java
-* removed Log4j
-* configured io.netty to use the JdkLogger instead of the Log4JLogger
-* updated protobuf to v3.11.0 because v3.10.x uses MethodHandle.invoke(), which is not supported on Android

-### Things to consider:
-* If you get errors from io.netty because of failing Log4J invocations add this line to the start of your App: `InternalLoggerFactory.setDefaultFactory(JdkLoggerFactory.INSTANCE);`
-* If your app uses ApiLevel < 21 and you get the error `Error: null, Cannot fit requested classes in a single dex file (# methods: 190633 > 65536)`, make sure to enable [multiDex Support](https://developer.android.com/studio/build/multidex)

-### Build
-To build the library execute the maven goal:
-`mvn package -P release` You will find the jar in `target\`

-### Usage
-Copy the Fabric-sdk-java-1.4.8-jar-with-dependencies.jar to the libs folder of your android app module

 ## Release notes

 |Release | Notes |Summary|